neumino/neumino.github.io/movies.md

-### Force of Nature
+### Under the Riccione Sun
-*Released on 2020-07-02, vote average 5.6*
+*Released on 2020-07-01, vote average 6.5*

-A gang of thieves plan a heist during a hurricane and encounter trouble when a disgraced cop tries to force everyone in the building to evacuate.
+While vacationing on the crowded beaches of Riccione, a group of teenagers becomes fast friends as they grapple with relationship issues and romance.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/iQKaY8G9VpQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/wkBw_pphRqs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>